Bihar Urban Infrastructure Development Corporation

-BUIDCO is also a nodal executing agency of Government of Bihar for implementing the Jawaharlal Nehru National Urban Renewal Mission, National Ganga River Basin Authority, Asian Development Bank and World Bank funded urban projects.
+BUIDCO is also a nodal executing agency of the Government of Bihar for implementing the Jawaharlal Nehru National Urban Renewal Mission, National Ganga River Basin Authority, Asian Development Bank and World Bank funded urban projects.

 The Buidco is governed by board of directors and is chaired by the chairman and managing director of the agency.
 Duda and Buda are merged in Buidco on 1 Dec 2018.